 Magic nights at Casa Batlló

-Casa Batlló invites you to spend a magic summer night on their Terrat del Drac (Dragon Terrace) enjoying a concert in their series that features a variety of genres, such as the Spanish guitar with Dúo Aranjuez; soul, pop and R&B fusion from Monica Guech;...Wednesday July 27 2016 - Saturday September 24 2016Read more
+Casa Batlló invites you to spend a magic summer night on their Terrat del Drac (Dragon Terrace) enjoying a concert in their series that features a variety of genres, such as the Spanish guitar with Dúo Aranjuez; soul, pop and R&B fusion from Monica Guech;...Until Saturday September 24 2016Read more